Kerman Iran Travel Guide

 Local navigation apps with public transport info.

-While car hire is available, their suitability for tourists bears careful consideration.
+While car rentals are available, their suitability for tourists bears careful consideration.
 Other rental options are limited.

 Generally well-maintained between major cities.